10 Intermediate Spanish Podcasts You Can Start Listening to Today

 Rob’s efforts to learn Spanish teamed up with Liz’s firsthand knowledge make a great combo for learners to hear.

-The fact that Rob’s Spanish is still not quite perfect is encouraging and reassuring for anyone tuning in, and Liz’s few interjections are undoubtedly helpful for anyone making similar mistakes.
+The fact that Rob’s Spanish is still not quite perfect is encouraging and reassuring for anyone tuning in.
+Liz’s few interjections are also undoubtedly helpful for anyone making similar mistakes.

 The duo’s natural, personable and clear conversations around various themes (such as their travels to far-flung countries or love of coffee) provide great tools for improving your Spanish and make listening enjoyable.

-Coffee Break Spanish offers four different podcast “seasons,” taking learners from beginner level right through to advanced.
+Coffee Break Spanish offers four different podcast “seasons,” taking learners from the beginner level right through to advanced.

-Season two is specific to intermediate level and it’s possible to either listen to the basic lessons for free or sign up for the premium version and its additional features, including bonus audio and notes.
+Season two is specific to the intermediate level, and it’s possible to either listen to the basic lessons for free or sign up for the premium version and its additional features, including bonus audio and notes.

 What’s so great about Coffee Break Spanish is that each podcast is filled with really fun, unique and dynamic content, so you’ll never be bored.
-For example, one podcast begins with an extract from the site’s own soap opera, “Verano Español,” goes on to look at different cultures in Spanish-speaking countries and ends with a specific lesson on grammar.
+For example, many episodes look at different cultures in Spanish-speaking countries and end with a specific lesson on grammar.

 The perks of being a premium member include additional audio, quizzes, lesson transcripts and flashcards to help you with your learning.

 The intermediate podcasts available really are quite unique, varying from conversations at a Spanish dinner party to sussing out your Spanish game plan.

-What makes Notes in Spanish so great is that the podcasts are often related to pop culture and other areas learners will find useful when heading out into the “real” Spanish speaking world.
+What makes Notes in Spanish so great is that the episodes are often related to pop culture and other areas learners will find useful when heading out into the “real” Spanish-speaking world.

 Topics range from the state of immigration to Spanish cinema to Facebook.
 Each episode is relatively short, roughly 15 minutes, which makes it perfect for easy listening.